theislab/moscot/docs/source/index.rst

    :width: 600px
    :align: center

-If you find a model useful for your research, please consider citing the ``moscot`` (TODO: link) manuscript as well as the publication describing the model, which can be found in the corresponding documentation.
+If you find a model useful for your research, please consider citing the ``moscot`` manuscript (in preparation) as well as the publication introducing the model, which can be found in the corresponding documentation.

 .. card:: Installation
     :link: installation